krischai73/ShopHub/README.md

 It generates a random order ID and displays it in an alert message.
 The cart array is cleared, and the cart count is reset.

-In Summary

-ShopHub is a simple e-commerce website that allows users to browse a selection of products, add them to a shopping cart, view the cart, and simulate a checkout process.
-It uses HTML for structure, CSS for styling, and JavaScript to handle the dynamic behavior of the website, such as adding products to the cart, updating the cart display, and simulating the checkout.
-The use of Bootstrap makes the site responsive, and jQuery simplifies DOM manipulation